 This has even been proved in practice in Turkey – although under tragic circumstances – when an ExpressVPN user was identified as being involved with the assassination of Russian Ambassador Andrey Karlov.
 You can read more about what happened in ExpressVPN's blog.

-If you want to access overseas Netflix libraries, or even use services like BBC iPlayer or Hulu outside their permitted regions, ExpressVPN is incredibly useable and very simple to get up and running.
-All you need to do is pick a server in the right location and loads up the streaming service.
+If you want to access overseas Netflix libraries, or even use services like Hulu outside their permitted regions, ExpressVPN is incredibly useable and very simple to get up and running.
+All you need to do is pick a server in the right location and load up the streaming service.

-So, whether you're looking for a way to stay private and anonymous or just want to get more out of your Netflix subscription, ExpressVPN should be your first choice
+So, whether you want a VPN for Turkey to stay private and anonymous or just want to get more out of your Netflix subscription, ExpressVPN should be your first choice

 Get 3 months free of the best Turkey VPN